ChanLIM/Noisy-Label-References/README.md

 ### - [Co-teaching: Robust Training of Deep Neural Networks with Extremely Noisy Labels](https://arxiv.org/pdf/1804.06872.pdf) (Han, NIPS 2018)
  > Uses **pair flipping** and **symmetric flipping**.
 Pair flipping refers to a case where a certain label is misclassified to a certain label since it's similar(but doesn't imply similarity in a way that two classes are paired).
 Symmetric flipping refers to a case where a label is not identified, so it is given any other random label

+ > **How pair flipping is defined in this paper is different.**
- > pair flipping method is not realistic in a way that two labels are just matched randomly, not according to how similar they look like so that people might make mistakes.
+ > 'Coteaching pair flipping' method is not realistic in a way that two labels are just matched randomly, not according to how similar they look like so that people might make mistakes.
+ > possible improvement

  #### followed the noise generation method used in:
 > [Making Deep Neural Networks Robust to Label Noise: a Loss Correction Approach](http://openaccess.thecvf.com/content_cvpr_2017/papers/Patrini_Making_Deep_Neural_CVPR_2017_paper.pdf) (Patrini, CVPR 2017) - asymmetric, class-conditional noise, where each label y in the training set is flipped to ytilda while feature vectors are untouched.
 The noise transition matrix is row-stochastic and not necessarily symmetric across the classes.